 If your needs are not eligible

-If you are not eligible for social care because your needs to not meet the national criteria, we will offer you information and advice that will help you to make choices about alternative care and support that is available within your community.
-Some of this support may be free to access.
+If you are not eligible for social care from us because your needs do not meet the national criteria, we will offer you information to help you to make choices about alternative care and support.

 Further information